cfengine/documentation/enterprise-cfengine-guide/reporting/sql-queries-enterprise-api.markdown

 tags: [manuals, enterprise, reporting]
 ---

-The CFEngine Server aggregates information about the environment in a centralized database.
+The CFEngine Enterprise Hub collects information about the environment in a centralized database.
 Data is collected every 5 minutes from all bootstrapped hosts.
-This data can be accessed through the Enterprise Report API.
+This data can be accessed through the Enterprise Reporting API.

 See also: [SQL Schema Diagram][SQL Schema Diagram]

-Through the API, you can can create reports in CFEngine Enterprise with SQL queries.
+Through the API, you can run CFEngine Enterprise reports with SQL queries.
 The API can create the following report queries:

 -   Synchronous query: Issue a query and wait for the table to be sent back with the response.
--   Asynchronous query: A query is issued and an immediate response with an id is sent so that we can check the query later to download the report.
+-   Asynchronous query: A query is issued and an immediate response with an ID is sent so that you can check the query later to download the report.
 -   Subscribed query: Specify a query to be run on a schedule and have the result emailed to someone.